 We know the concept of “grass-fed” is confusing, so we want to clear things up.
-We’ll help you understand what the term “grass-fed” means when you see it on a package, the standards and seal that regulate it, and what to look for at the store so you can make informed choices about your food.
+We’ll help you understand what the term “grass-fed” means when you see it on a milk package, the standards and seal that regulate it, and what to look for at the store so you can make informed choices about your food.

-A lot of producers use the term "grass-fed" (or “grassfed”) in a way that can be misleading.
+A lot of dairy producers use the term "grass-fed" (or “grassfed”) in a way that can be misleading.
 But at Organic Valley, we hold ourselves to strict standards to ensure that all of our milk comes from cows whose diet really and truly is centered on grass.
 For us, this means prioritizing pasture and guaranteeing that cows spend as much of the grazing season as possible out in the fields eating growing grass.

 What do “grass-fed,” “100% grass-fed” and “Certified Grass-Fed Organic” mean?

-When you see “grass-fed” on most packages in the store, it quite simply means that some of the animals’ diet came from fresh pasture or dried grasses like hay.
+When you see “grass-fed” on most milk, cheese and butter packages in the store, it quite simply means that some of the animals’ diet came from fresh pasture or dried grasses like hay.
 It could be a little, or it could be a lot.
 In addition, all certified organic cows are grass-fed in a general sense because the National Organic Program requires organic cows to receive 30% of their diet from pasture during the grazing season.

 Thankfully, a new Certified Grass-Fed Organic Livestock Program introduced in early 2019 will go a long way toward clearing up the inconsistencies so that consumers can be confident in what “grass-fed” means when seen on an organic product.
 The program has begun with certifying grass-fed organic dairy.

-Until the Certified Grass-Fed Organic Dairy seal begins showing up on packages later in 2019, when you see “100% grass-fed” on our Grassmilk® milk, cheese or yogurt, you can trust that it means that all of the cow’s nutrition comes from fresh grasses, dried and stored forages, and a small amount of supplements like molasses.
+Until the Certified Grass-Fed Organic Dairy seal begins showing up on organic milk later in 2019, when you see “100% grass-fed” on our Grassmilk® milk, cheese or yogurt, you can trust that it means that all of the cow’s nutrition comes from fresh grasses, dried and stored forages, and a small amount of supplements like molasses.
 This is true year-round, summer or winter.

 Is organic grass-fed milk actually better for me?